 What if students drop their fall term ARC course(s)?

-Students may drop their pre-enrolled ARC course(s) without any restriction, however, this may affect both their admission to the ARC and their University Housing room assignment.
-ARC students considering a withdrawal from their ARC course(s) should contact their ARC Faculty Director or Kevin Hatfield (firstname.lastname@example.org) before they depart their IntroDUCKtion session.
-Faculty Directors may approve students to remain in the ARC without enrolling in the fall term course(s), and with the expectation they enroll in the ARC courses beginning winter term.
+Students may drop their pre-enrolled ARC course(s) without any restriction.
+However, this may affect both their admission to the ARC and their University Housing room assignment.
+ARC students considering a withdrawal from their ARC course(s) should contact their ARC faculty director or Kevin Hatfield (firstname.lastname@example.org) before they depart their IntroDUCKtion session.
+Faculty directors may approve that students remain in the ARC without enrolling in the fall term course(s) with the expectation they enroll in the ARC courses beginning winter term.

-What if a student wishes to change ARCs or withdraw from an ARC?
+What if students wish to change ARCs or withdraw from an ARC?

-If the student has already been accepted to an ARC by a Faculty Director they need to contact both the Faculty Director and Kevin Hatfield (email@example.com) to confirm their change/withdrawal from the ARC.
-They also need to update their ARC preferences on the Housing application.
-If a student has not already been accepted to an ARC by a Faculty Director they simply need to update their ARC preferences on the Housing application.
+If students have already been accepted to an ARC by a faculty director they need to contact both the faculty director and Kevin Hatfield (email@example.com) to confirm their change or withdrawal from the ARC.
+They also need to update their ARC preferences on the housing application.
+If students have not already been accepted to an ARC by a faculty director they simply need to update their ARC preferences on the housing application.

 May an ARC student enroll in a non-ARC designated course section or discussion section of the same course?

-This varies per ARC and students who have a course conflict or other reason for wishing to enroll in a non-ARC designated course section/discussion section should contact the ARC Faculty Director.
+This varies per ARC and students who have a course conflict or other reason for wishing to enroll in a non-ARC designated course section or discussion section should contact the ARC faculty director.

-Can students join an ARC and enroll in a FIG?
+Can students join an ARC and enroll in a First-Year Interest Group (FIG)?

-Yes.
-All FIGs are non-residential beginning fall 2016.
-Unless the specific course times of a particular FIG and ARC conflict, students may participate in both programs.
-There is one combined ARC/FIG—the Carnegie Global Oregon ARC/FIG, however, this FIG has a non-residential FA and two ARC Resident Assistants.
-Student will enroll for the Global Oregon FIG courses during fall term through the First-Year Programs website.
+Yes, unless the specific course times of a particular FIG and ARC conflict, students may participate in both programs.
+There is one combined ARC/FIG—the Carnegie Global Oregon ARC/FIG, however, this FIG has a non-residential FIG assistant and two ARC resident assistants.
+Students will enroll for the Global Oregon FIG courses during fall term through the First-Year Programs website.

 How do students register for winter and spring term ARC course(s)?

-The Registrar pre-authorizes ARC students for their winter and spring term ARC course(s) and discussion sections and students enroll during the priority registration schedule.
-ARC Faculty Directors submit ARC rosters to the Registrar by the end of Week Six of the preceding term confirming the designated ARC CRNs and number of ARC-reserved seats.
+The registrar preauthorizes ARC students for their winter and spring term ARC course(s) and discussion sections.
+Students enroll during the priority registration schedule.
+ARC faculty directors submit ARC rosters to the registrar by the end of week six of the preceding term confirming the designated ARC CRNs and number of ARC-reserved seats.

 Is there an additional fee for ARCs?

 No. Although there is no additional program fee* for ARCs, room rates do vary based on room type and the residence hall where the ARC is located.
-The location of each ARC is listed with the ARC descriptions at http://housing.uoregon.edu/academics. *The Community for Ecological Leaders charges a $400 “trip fee” for their Week of Welcome orientation field trips that also covers their early move-in cost.
-See cel.uoregon.edu.
+The location of each ARC is listed with the ARC descriptions at housing.uoregon.edu/academics. *The Community for Environmental Leaders charges a $400 “trip fee” for their Week of Welcome orientation field trips that also covers their early move-in cost (see cel.uoregon.edu).

 Where can students learn more information about ARCs during IntroDUCKtion?

-Students (and their families) who are already accepted to ARCs, have pending applications, or are interested to learn more information are encouraged to attend the ARC Special Interest Session hosted on Day 2 of each IntroDUCKtion schedule from 1:00 to 1:50pm in EMU 145 Crater Lake Room.
-The Director of Academic Residential and Research Initiatives will facilitate each session and ARC Faculty Directors and their representatives will attend sessions as they are available.
+Students (and their families) who are already accepted to ARCs, have pending applications, or are interested to learn more are encouraged to attend the ARC Special Interest Session hosted on Day 2 of each IntroDUCKtion schedule from 1:00 to 1:50 p.m. in EMU 145 Crater Lake Room.
+The Director of Academic Residential and Research Initiatives will facilitate each session and ARC faculty directors and their representatives will attend sessions as they are available.

 Who can students contact for general information and questions about ARCs?

-Student may contact the Director of Academic Residential and Research Initiatives (DARRI), Kevin Hatfield.
+Students may contact the Director of Academic Residential and Research Initiatives, Kevin Hatfield (firstname.lastname@example.org).